 Parsnips are similar to a carrot and they will attract the same pests and soil-borne diseases.

 You have two options as to when to harvest your carrots.

-If you choose the latter of the two options then you’ll want to do it before the first frost of the fall.
-The day should have dry air but still allow the ground to be moist.
+If you choose the latter of the two options, then you’ll want to do it before the first frost of the fall.
+The day should have dry air but the ground should be moist.

-Then you’ll go along and hand pull each carrot.
-But you can moisten the soil around the carrots by watering before and then using a trowel to loosen the dirt so you don’t damage the carrots while pulling.
+Then, you’ll go along and hand pull each carrot.
+You can make this process easier by moistening the soil around the carrots.
+Water before you start harvesting and then use a trowel to loosen the dirt so you don’t damage the carrots while pulling.